arindas/arindas.github.io/content/blog/segmented-log-rust.md

 you say triumphantly.
 And you wouldn't be wrong.
 However we have the following additional requirements:

-- It has to be cross platorm and independent of async rumtimes.
+- It has to be cross platorm and independent of async runtimes.
 - It needs to provide a simple API for random reads without having to seek some pointer.
 - It needs to support appending a stream of byte slices.